Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 	- Parallels can be seen in propaganda used to indoctrinate the masses in order to uphold the idea of national boraders. aka noetic territorialisation, leading to real territorialisation.
 	- What is the significance of the message?
 Is it genuinly bringing joy to the world? or is there something insideous there.
 Intention thus matters.
 	- In the digital landscape, algorythm denotes mental boarders and groups then use memes to articulate their cultural boundaries.
-	- General memes have grea
+	- General memes have greater `extensionality`

 - How can memes be used with measure and appropriation?